fredericklussier/TinyPeriodicTask/ReadMe.rst

 ~~~~~~~~
 Start the periodic runner

 If the runner is stopped, it will restart.
+Id it is already started, it will do nothing.

 .. code-block:: python